daryllxd/lifelong-learning/startups/growthhacker.tv.md

 Bad: Forced immediate registration.
 Your lucky to actually have a company that discovers your company at first.
 But this registration thing is like creating a wall.
 It's like going to a restaurant and you're asked for a registration when nobody's here.
 Don't do it up front.
 It doesn't have to be the first thing ever, though.

-You probably won't want to register immediately.
+You probably won't want to register for stuff immediately.
 So why would you ask another person to do it?

 We want to make it very easy for people to share things.
 Just click random stuff!
 "Click to Tweet" XD.